cxli233/SimpleTidy_GeneCoEx/README.md

 ```
 ![r_df_p_relationship.svg](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Results/r_df_p_relationship.svg)

-As you can see, large size experiments (df = 80 or 100), you would reach p < 0.01 with r value between 0.2 and 0.4.
+As you can see, large size experiments (df = 80 or 100), you would reach P < 0.01 with r value between 0.2 and 0.4.
-However, for experiments with df at 5, you won't get to p = 0.01 unless you have r values closer to 0.9.
+However, for experiments with df at 5, you won't get to P = 0.01 unless you have r values closer to 0.9.
 The advantage of empirical determination using bait genes is that the correlation between baits are more or less independent of df.

 Not that there are many negatively correlated genes, we can look at those at well.